kellina wanteu.jpg

 Newsletter Editor

 Kellina is based in Winston-Salem, NC.
-She previously worked as a producer and digital editor at WXII 12 News.
-When she’s not behind the computer working on her next story, you can find her working out at the gym, traveling, and finding new cool spots around to hang out with friends.
+She previously worked as a producer and digital editor at a local news station.
+When she’s not at her computer crafting her next story, you’ll likely find her hitting the gym, line dancing at a local spot, exploring new destinations, or discovering cool hangouts with friends.

 Support Good Local News